magicsquares137/maml-agent/README.md

 - **Baseline**: ReAct-style agent for AppWorld evaluation
 - **PPO Training**: LOOP implementation for training agents with RL

 The agent interacts with AppWorld's REPL environment to complete tasks by generating code, observing outputs, and iteratively working toward task completion.
+Note that this is a simple implementation of PPO and assumes sequential task running and no needs for sharding.
+Parallelization will require additional development.

+## Note on usage of AI
+This project codebase was completely hand written to ensure quality and adherence to mathematical structure of PPO-LOOP and AppWorld setup, and then refined using AI (Claude, GPT5.1) to include docstrings, exception handling, and other meta-code operations.

 ## Project Structure